srikanthmandru/Recommender-systems-for-Yelp-users/README.md

 ### Proposed Method:

-I. Build Recommender systems using the different existing methods (stated below) and compare the models based on the average of RMSE values computed through k-fold cross-validation
+I. Build Recommender systems using the different existing methods (stated above) and compare the models based on the average of RMSE values computed through k-fold cross-validation

 II.
 Methods implemented: